User Management

 Expected Outcome:

-• You can decide correctly between trial usage and paid-license activation.
+• You can choose correctly between the Subscription and Prepaid (Air-Gapped) options.

 If this fails:

-2. Escalate policy mismatch to the licensing owner before taking action.
+2. Escalate any policy mismatch to the licensing owner before acting.

 Note

-If on-screen text differs from this section, confirm current entitlement policy with licensing administrator/sales before acting.
+If on-screen text differs from this section, confirm the current entitlement policy with your licensing administrator or sales before acting.

 When to Use: